Blast hints at Putin's dangerous nuclear program designed to beat U.S. defenses

 But Russia is developing the Skyfall on the assumption these defenses will improve, according to Narang.

-"I would not count on our national missile defenses to intercept even a single incoming North Korean ICBM right now," he said.
+"I would not count on our national missile defenses to intercept even a single incoming North Korean [intercontinental ballistic missiles] right now," he said.
 "But what worries Russia is not necessarily it working today, but working in the future."

 He added that "the fact that the Russians have lost lives and made real sacrifices testing this missile shows just how terrified they are of U.S. missile defense."